-Physical Education is one of the fastest growing areas of study and links very closely to the growth of the Sports Science and leisure industries.
-It is new, exciting, and provides opportunities to learn and develop new physical and intellectual skills.
-We will study the physiology, psychology and biomechanics of sport and use this information and knowledge to improve your practical performance or coaching ability.
+Physical Education links very closely to the growth of the Sports Science and leisure industries.
+It provides opportunities to learn and develop new physical and intellectual skills.
+We will study the physiology, psychology, social cultural and biomechanics of sport and use this information and knowledge to improve your practical performance or coaching ability.